determined-ai/determined/docs/release-notes/README.md

      * other component.

    * Provide a short, descriptive, summary title.

+     **Note:** For a release note that might have particular significance for the user, use an `Important` admonition and highlight it.
+For example:

+         **Security Fixes**

+         -  CLI: **Important:** API requests executed through the Python bindings have been erroneously using the SSL "noverify" option since version 0.17.6, making them potentially insecure.
+The option is now disabled.

    * In one or more list items, provide additional information.
 Describe:

      * what changed